rafaelsavi/immich-quiz/docs/ARCHITECTURE.md

 POST /api/answer
   └── routes.py looks up QuestionState
-  └── Dispatches to active GameMode score_answer method └── Stores guess + scores in QuestionState
+  └── Dispatches to active GameMode evaluate_and_apply_answer method └── Stores guess + scores in QuestionState
-  └── Returns acknowledgement only (no answer data)
+  └── If match is completed, writes full match entry and awards to SQLite leaderboard └── Returns acknowledgement only (no answer data)

 POST /api/round/result